mantidproject/governance/technical-working-group/minutes/agenda-next.md

 # Recap actions from previous meeting:

 # Agenda
-- Can we move to online installers using [conda constructor](https://github.com/conda/constructor)?
-See [here](https://forum.mantidproject.org/t/how-to-install-on-linux/931) for motivation.
-- should we squash all PRs?
-- Can we link to PRs in release notes?
 - Updating Python and Qt
 - Update on Mac machines and new package
 - Mantid Developer and User meetings 2025